-- Systems currently running 4.5.1, 4.5.2, 4.5.3 or 4.5.4 should update to 4.5.5 with no programming changes. - Systems currently running 4.5.0 should update to 4.5.4 with only potential changes to layer zoom. - Systems currently running 4.4.X should export all programming, carry out a clean install and then import data into 4.5.
-Some Changes in 4.5 may require updates to programming.
-See the Release Notes for more information. - Systems currently running 4.3.3 or older software must clean install 4.5.5; all existing programming and settings will be lost.
+- Systems currently running 4.4.X or 4.5.X should export all programming, carry out a clean install and then import data into 4.6.
+Some Changes in 4.6 may require updates to programming.
+See the Release Notes for more information. - Systems currently running 4.3.3 or older software must clean install 4.6.5; all existing programming and settings will be lost.